moshesham/Data-Analytics-Challenge/README.md

-# The 30-Day Product Analytics Masterclass (Hybrid Project)
+# The 30-Day Product Analytics Masterclass
 Welcome!
 This repository contains all materials for the "30-Day Product Analytics Masterclass."
 This project has two primary components:

 1.  **An Interactive Coding Environment:** For completing the daily hands-on challenges.